Soccer Mexicana: Turning Futbol into Soccer

 Thanks for stopping by and please join the discussion in the comments section.

-I'm a Pennsylvania transplant living in Mexico City.
-I created Soccer Mexicana to meet my desire to read more about Mexican soccer without leaning so heavily on the woeful Google Translate.
-As a Cruz Azul season ticket holder, I tend to get a little negative at times, but please don't hold that against me.
+Recently returned to the US after three years living in Mexico City, my time there instilled in me many things (not least of which is my love of Mexican soccer).
+I created Soccer Mexicana to satisfy my desire to read more about Mexican soccer without leaning so heavily on the woeful Google Translate.
+It expanded from there.
+As a former Cruz Azul season ticket holder, I tend to get a little negative at times, but please don't hold that against me.
 It just comes with the territory.

 My parents assumed I would become a psychologist, or maybe a teacher, but never a soccer fanatic (I blame my dad).
 They shouldn't have let me watch the 1994 World Cup which first started my infatuation, or let me play in the youth leagues which only fed my hunger for more.
 Nick Hornby summarizes it best for me: "I fell in love with football [soccer] as I was later to fall in love with women: suddenly, inexplicably, uncritically, giving no thought to the pain or disruption it would bring with it."